Sports Drinks Explained: Hypertonic, Hypotonic & Isotonic

 SIS GO Energy Powder (when made with less water for a stronger mix)

-DIY version: 500ml fruit juice + pinch of salt (sip with water on the side).
+DIY version: 500ml fruit juice + pinch of salt (sip alongside water).

 Sports drinks only help if you actually need them.
-So how do you know if your hydration levels are on track?
+Here’s a simple check.

 Signs You’re Hydrated